MinaMedhatKamel/ebay_multi/README.md

 ## Your comments / remarks

 How did you approach the task?
-- I started with modularizing my component and detecting what was needed from the requirement.
+- I started with modularizing my components and detecting what was needed from the requirement.
 - I specified the layers needed and started to implement them from the most abstracted one to the outer layer.
 - I put the common resource and layouts and style in a shared module to use through the app
 - it is my first time working with a compose in a multi-module project.